SungJun98/ppg_bp_estimation/README.md

 # Robust Optimization for PPG-based Blood Pressure Estimation

-This repository contains PyTorch implemenations of Robust Optimization for PPG-based Blood Pressure Estimation and preprocessing step implemented by MATLAB and Python.
+This repository contains PyTorch implemenations of "Robust Optimization for PPG-based Blood Pressure Estimation".

 ## Introduction
 Regular and continuous BP monitoring is vital for early diagnosis and appropriate treatment of potentially deadly conditions associated with BP.